CiDsTaR/crypto-wealth-tracker/README.md

-# Ethereum Wallet Tracker 🚀
+# Crypto Wealth Tracker 🚀

 A high-performance Python application that calculates on-chain wealth for Ethereum wallets and integrates seamlessly with Google Sheets for data input and output.